Also Known As

-Scutellaria baicalensis (Chinese Skullcap) is a Traditional Chinese Medicine for the purposes of cardiovascular and cognitive health as well as longevity.
+Scutellaria baicalensis (Chinese Skullcap) is a traditional chinese medicine for the purposes of cardiovascular and cognitive health as well as longevity.
 It appears to be a good source for flavonoid compounds, and some components are quite potent.

-This page features 105 unique references to scientific papers.
+Our evidence-based analysis features 105 unique references to scientific papers.